-What are the MLIS online degree options?
+What is the MLIS online degree?

 How do online students attend class?

 The Master of Library and Information Studies (MLIS) online options are designed for serious students who desire a rigorous professional program.
 The degree requires the completion of 36-semester hours.
 Online course delivery is via web-based technology that creates a virtual-learning campus.
 All courses meet at scheduled times and are delivered via the web in “real-time” modes; students will actively engage with each other through various forms of technology and are expected to attend regularly scheduled online sessions.

 The virtual classroom supports the following features:

 - Students will attend live, real-time lectures, ask questions, chat with classmates, and have discussions with instructors.

 - Students may view and display presentations, and collaborate on projects and presentations with instructors and fellow students.

 Students enrolled either MLIS online option must meet the following hardware and software requirements:

 - A personal computer